Representation is important. Here’s why.

-Together with SeaShorts Festival, B-Side City will be featuring one filmmaker per country within the Southeast Asian region to shed some light on the creatives and industry.
-We have Indonesia's Kiki Febriyanti.
+Together with SeaShorts Festival, B-Side will feature one filmmaker per country in South East Asia to shed some light on the creatives and industry.
+We have Indonesia’s Kiki Febriyanti.

 Roti will be screened as part of S-Express Indonesia.

 From body image to purchasing sanitary pads, Kiki Febriyanti covers them in her films and continues to look into womanhood.
 It is once said that we choose to write about and create things we truly care about, and these creations will find their way into the future through documentation and archival.
 This seems to be true for Kiki, as her works all have a specific messaging and reflect her opinions about issues that are important for the world today.

 She shares with B-Side her motivations for making film and how she got into this career of creation.